shannonhochkins/SassyGrids/README.md

 ## Contributing

-This is in beta, and I plan to add many features in the future.
-I would very much like your input, so please get in touch with any suggestions or comments.
+This is currently dead, and I don't plan to add any features in the future.
+I would very much not like your input, so please do not get in touch with any suggestions or comments.

-Of course, if you don't see what you're looking for please just drop me a line at shannon [at] shannonhochkins.com.
+Of course, if you don't see what you're looking for please do not drop me a line at shannon [at] shannonhochkins.com.